jayacotton/find/README.md

 macro assembly.
 With this new version running in C I may revisit the macro code and update it to a run alike version.

 Find will report a system error when it runs off the end of the committed drive list.
 On CP/M 3 this should not be an issue.
-I am working on a scheam to get the allocated drive list from cp/m and us that to control the search path.
+I am working on a scheam to get the allocated drive list from cp/m and use that to control the search path.

 The future of find is to expand it to exec a worker program to do a few tasks on the file names.
 I.e.   find . -name *.c -exec jump around {} \;